laroche/private-geldanlage/optionen.md

      outright BSH tranches to keep the campaign going.
 It is permissible to diagonalize the outright BSH tranches so that the shorts are in a longer expiration than the longs so that the entire trade can be placed for breakeven or a small credit.
-   - Short Put Harvest - harvest the short puts at 20 cents or when the reach 14 DTE, whichever comes first.
+   - Short Put Harvest - harvest the short puts at 20 cents or when they reach 14 DTE, whichever comes first.

 Hedging mit Optionen von "Income Options Trading"